How do culture and history change how people think?

 I am an assistant professor of behavioral science at the University of Chicago’s Booth School of Business.
 This is my personal website.
 I am also a Co-PI of the Chicago Culture Lab, and you can find our lab website here.

-In my research, I have (a) tested basic questions about the cultural evolution of the mind, (b) written about underused methods of studying cultural evolution, and (c) shown how basic findings about cultural variation could have implications for policy and inter-group relations.
+In the “Research” tab of this website, you can read more of my papers, broken down into papers that have have (a) tested basic questions about the cultural evolution of the mind, (b) developed methods of studying cultural evolution, and (c) shown how basic findings about cultural variation could have implications for policy and inter-group relations.
 You can find this research in the “Research” tab.

-You can also find my biography on this website in the “About” tab, job opportunities and a diversity statement in the “collaborate tab,” and a list of popular press articles that I have written in the “Popular Press” tab.
-You can also find my CV in the “vita” tab.
+You can also find my biography on this website in the “About” tab, job opportunities and mentorship information in the “Collaborate” tab, and a list of popular press articles that I have written in the “Popular Press” tab.
+You can also find my CV in the “Vita” tab.